MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/outlook/troubleshoot/troubleshoot-shared-mailboxes-new-outlook.md

 Set-CASMailbox -<sharedmailbox Identity> -OWAMailboxPolicy “SharedMailboxPolicy”
 ```

-Now users that are using new Outlook are able to add and connect to shared mailboxes.
+With this newly applied OWAMailboxPolicy, users can access and add shared mailboxes using new Outlook.